awsautomation/dev-picluster/README.md

 * vip_ip - The Virtual IP address to use in the cluster

+* autostart_containers - If set, the agent will connect to the server specififed in web_connect to start all of the containers.

 ###### An example on the Docker folder layout:
 Based on the config snippet below, I have two container images that will be called "mysql" and "nginx" that will run on host 192.168.0.100.